 Are You Involved in a Shareholder Dispute?
 Call Us Today

-If your rights as a minority or majority shareholder have been violated and you need to understand your legal options, it is time to get Hendershot, Cannon & Hisey, P.C. involved.
+If your rights as a minority or majority shareholder have been violated and you need to understand your legal options, it is time to get Hendershot, Cowart & Hisey, P.C. involved.
 Whether through mediation, arbitration, or litigation, our legal team can help you find the most appropriate solutions to your dispute.
 We are dedicated to providing clients in all industries with only the highest levels of legal service.

 To discuss your options with our Houston business law attorneys, call (713) 909-7323 or contact us online.